HOW GOOGLE ADS WORKS: AN INTRODUCTION

 If you have never used Google Ads for your business, we advise that you first have a look at Search Network campaigns since these bring the highest conversions, most often directly linked to a better return.

-See the forecast of the different proportions of digital advertising:
+See the forecast for the different proportional results of digital advertising:

 Access the data here.